-- 109. As noted in the previous follow-up reports, money or value transfer service operators were included as listed businesses in POCAA and therefore subject to the same AML/CFT requirements as financial institutions.
+- 120. As noted in the previous follow-up reports, money or value transfer service operators were included as listed businesses in POCAA and therefore subject to the same AML/CFT requirements as financial institutions.
 Additionally, it was reported that the Central Bank was responsible for licensing and supervising money remitters and that an appropriate framework was being developed.
-The authorities advised that a regulatory and supervisory framework for money remitters was in an advance stage of development. - 110.
+The authorities advised that a regulatory and supervisory framework for money remitters was in an advance stage of development. - 121.
 With regard to the examiners' recommended action requiring the implementation of a system of monitoring money transfer companies, the authorities advised that the Central Bank conducted AML/CFT on-site examinations on cambios and that money remitters were registered with the FIU as the POCAA includes remittance business as listed businesses.
 The Central Bank revised its AML/CFT Guidelines to include sector specific guidance to cambios.
 It was indicated that the Central Bank had acquired the services of a technical expert from the Office of the Technical Assistance, United States Department of the Treasury to assist with the finalizing and implementation of a regulatory framework for money remitters and a supervisory framework for insurance brokers, cambios and money remitters.
 The Central Bank has developed draft AML/CFT regulations and licensing guidelines for money remitters.
 During the period July to December 2012, the Central Bank inspected one (1) bureau de change and the FIU one money remitter.
-While the above figures demonstrate the start of onsite AML/CFT inspections of cambios and money remitters by the Central Bank and the FIU, the low number raises concern about effectiveness.
-The authorities should attempt to improve the figures in future to demonstrate ongoing effective implementation. - 111.
-The other outstanding recommendations requiring money transfer companies to maintain a current list of agents and the authorities to implement measures set out in the Best Practice Paper for SR VI remain as reported in the follow-up report dated October 2010..
+During the first seven months of 2013 the FIU conducted one (1) on-site visit on a money remitter.
+The two inspected money remitters represented 99% of the money remitters sector.
+The above figures demonstrate the start of onsite AML/CFT inspections of cambios and money remitters by the Central Bank and the FIU.
+The authorities should continue to submit figures in future to demonstrate ongoing effective implementation.

+122. The other outstanding recommendations requiring money transfer companies to maintain a current list of agents and the authorities to implement measures set out in the Best Practice Paper for SR VI remain as reported in the follow-up report dated October 2010..
 At the time authorities advised that the National Anti-Money Laundering Committee and the Compliance Unit of the Ministry of National Security were reviewing them and would be proposing an appropriate amendment.